 #1.
 Rental Properties

-As described here, we bought five small flats that we rent out.
-The first one we bought in 2010 without ANY of our own money.
+We bought real estate we rent out.
+We bought a flat in 2010 without ANY of our own money.
 It produces some cashflow and it’s slowly paying itself back in an environment in which property prices are constantly going up.

-The plan is to pay back the mortgages on four of the flats by the end of 2019.
-From that point on, these four flats will cover all our estimated expenses (almost completely passively).
+The plan is to pay back the mortgages on RE by the end of 2019.

 #2 An Online Business

 In 2013 I started a website.
 In 2014 it covered roughly all my expenses for the year and in 2015 it (unexpectedly) more than covered all the expenses of our family for the year.

 I set it up and worked on it after my nine-to-five job.
 I can’t tell you how much time I invested in it but we already had two kids at that time and I didn’t feel like I didn’t spend enough time with my family or engaging with my real life.
 Nor did I feel like I didn’t sleep enough.

 Total investment (including things like web hosting and paying people to do some mundane tasks I didn’t want to spend my time on): about €750 in 2014.

 It’s an online community for people who share the same interests and it generates income from advertising and from cost-per-click ads.
 I have around 30-35 companies that pay regularly for either banners or job postings.
 These job postings are one of the main reasons people even visit the site.
 So everybody’s happy.
 Myself included.
 It’s the kind of “work” I enjoy.